ojarva/python-ledcontroller/README.rst

   import ledcontroller
   led = ledcontroller.LedController("192.168.1.6")
   led.off()  # Switches all groups off
   led.set_color("red", 1)  # Switches group 1 on and changes color to red.
   led.white(2)  # Group 2 on and color to white.
   led.set_brightness(50, 2)  # Group 2 on and brightness to 50%.
+  led.set_color(150, 2)  # set color without using presets.
+Number must be 0-255
   led.disco(3)  # Group 3 on and enable disco mode.
   led.disco_faster(3)  # Group 3 on and adjust disco mode speed. led.on(4)  # Switch group 4 on.
 Bulb automatically restores previous color and brightness.

 Using both white and RGBW bulbs: